-The 5 Most Affordable Michelin Restaurants in Chicago
+The Most Affordable Michelin Restaurants in Chicago in 2023

 Over recent years, Chicago’s reputation as a mecca for foodies has grown significantly.
-The city now boasts no less than 26 Michelin-starred restaurants, and, as we all know, this coveted award is a guarantee of creativity, quality, and consistency.
+Chicago is home to 22 Michelin-starred restaurants in 2023, and, as we all know, this coveted award is a guarantee of creativity, quality, and consistency.

 It gets better.
 Chicago also has plenty of Michelin-starred dining rooms, where you can enjoy the finest creations from the city’s leading chefs without breaking the bank.

 To make it easy to choose, we’ve selected the 9 most affordable options currently available in the city, each offering a different style of cuisine.
 So if you’re looking for an unforgettable yet affordable treat, just make sure to bookmark this page and book ahead of time if you’re planning to visit soon!

 Address: 2515 South Wabash Avenue, Chicago, IL 60616